mhutch/mhutch.github.io/_posts/2016-08-03-easy-pull-requests-from-master-with-git-offload.md

 title: Easy pull requests from master with git-offload
 created: 1470254612
 redirect_from: /node/237
+excerpt: "When using git, I often find myself committing some work to master locally, and having to move it all to a branch from which I can make a pull request.
+Then I have to clean up afterwards.\n\nI do this often, yet it's tedious and I still sometimes have to look up the exact format of the git commands.
+So, I wrote a script to automate it, <code>git-offload</code>."
 ---
 When using git, I often find myself committing some work to master locally, and having to move it all to a branch from which I can make a pull request.
 Then I have to clean up afterwards.

 I do this often, yet it's tedious and I still sometimes have to look up the exact format of the git commands.
 So, I wrote a script to automate it, <code>git-offload</code>.

 Simply pass in the new branch name and the remote to you want to push the new branch, and git-offload automatically does the following things:

 * Creates a new branch from your current commit
 * Pushes that branch to an upstream of your choice